frostney/react-native-yaml-styles/README.md

 ## But... seriously... why?
 - React components are getting bigger and bigger, we want everything to be concise but only split it up if necessarily needed.
 So with a YAML-based stylesheet, we're getting rid of all the pesky braces we're saving about 30% of lines in total
-- YAML is a superset of JSON.
+- Every JSON can be described as YAML
 - It's super-similar to [SASS](http://sass-lang.com/documentation/file.INDENTED_SYNTAX.html) actually
 - It's a bit of a middle ground between completely using a CSS preprocessor and having JSON-flavored styles right beside your component